kvshud/HT_FS25/README.md

 ![Alt text](https://www.explainxkcd.com/wiki/images/b/b0/millennium_problems.png)

-# Introduction

-The aim of this course is to explore recent breakthroughs in the application of o-minimal geometry to Hodge theory, developed in the seminal works of Bakker, Brunebarbe, Klingler, and Tsimerman.
-Two central goals will guide our course:
+# ✨ Course Announcement ✨

+This course will take us on a journey through some of the most exciting recent advances in modern geometry, where **o-minimal geometry meets Hodge theory**.
+Building on the groundbreaking work of **Bakker, Brunebarbe, Klingler, and Tsimerman**, we will explore how tools from logic and real geometry can resolve long-standing problems in algebraic geometry.

+---

+## 🎯 Course Goals
-	1. To understand the new proof of the Cattani–Deligne–Kaplan Theorem on the algebraicity of Hodge loci.
+1. Understand the new proof of the **Cattani–Deligne–Kaplan Theorem** on the algebraicity of Hodge loci.

-    2. To delve into the resolution of Griffiths’s long-standing conjecture on the quasi-projectivity of images of period maps.
+2. Learn how the long-standing **Griffiths Conjecture** on the quasi-projectivity of images of period maps was finally solved.

-The course will be structured in three parts:
+---

+## 📚 Course Outline

- 1. **Foundations of Hodge Theory**
+### 1. Introduction to Hodge Theory
-We begin with an introduction to Hodge theory, covering (mixed) Hodge structures, their variations and degenerations, and culminating in an account of Schmid’s SL_2-orbit theorem.

- 2.	**O-minimal Geometry**
+We’ll begin with the fundamentals:
+- Hodge structures (pure and mixed)
+- Variations and degenerations
+- Schmid’s celebrated \( SL_2 \)-orbit theorem

+---

+### 2. O-minimal Geometry: Taming Infinity
+Here we enter the world of o-minimal structures, the key tool behind the breakthroughs.
+We will focus on two landmark results:
-Next, we turn to the basics of o-minimal geometry, highlighting Wilkie’s striking result that the semi-algebraic sets, together with the graph of the exponential function, form an o-minimal structure.
-This perspective will serve as the key bridge to recent advances in Hodge theory.
+- **Wilkie’s Theorem**: semi-algebraic sets together with the graph of the exponential function form an o-minimal structure.

- 3.	**(Almost) a million dollars!**
+- **Peterzil–Starchenko Theorem**: complex analytic sets definable in an o-minimal structure are in fact algebraic.

+These results provide the essential bridge between real analytic definability and algebraic geometry.

+---

+### 3. Breakthroughs in Hodge Theory
-Finally, we will engage with the heart of the subject:
+Finally, we bring the strands together to understand the proofs of:
-	•	The algebraicity of Hodge loci.
+- The algebraicity of Hodge loci.
-	•	Griffiths’s Conjecture on the quasi-projectivity of period map images.
+- Griffiths’s Conjecture on the quasi-projectivity of period map images.

 # Schedule

 The classes are at de Bartolo 225 from 2-3:15 PM on Mondays and Wednesdays.